We have

 - Blogger fighting with commenters about critical comments

-- Copy-and-paste content presented as one’s analysis [Copy-and-paste is accepted within limits for critiquing or for illustration of a point or as a listing.]
+- Copy-and-paste content presented as original analysis [Copy-and-paste is accepted within limits for critiquing or for illustration of a point or as a listing.]

 - Many spelling mistakes; in the case of Hindi, too many matra problems